Primary/Elementary and Secondary Educators

 Routledge authors are committed to helping educators teaching in primary/elementary and secondary schools, especially as you face new challenges resulting from the global pandemic.
 Whether you need help transitioning your classroom online, you’re looking for tips to engage with your students remotely, or you need self-care ideas, you’ll find advice and answers to relevant questions from our trusted experts.

-Please click on the dropdowns below to freely access a range of short videos and other content designed to provide solutions to help with your teaching.
+Please click on the dropdowns below to freely access a range of short videos (around 3 minutes in length) and other content designed to provide solutions to help with your teaching.
 Topics include: supporting students’ mental health, self- care techniques, engaging students in literacy instruction online, increasing children’s motivation to learn online, helping students who need extra support, supporting teachers, and quick technology tips and tools.

 We will add to these offerings on an ongoing basis, so we hope you’ll check back when you’re looking for more advice!

 In this season, educators have an opportunity to build more bridges and breakdown barriers in our relationships with families.
 In this video Jessica shares 4 key ways to engage and deepen relationships with families.

 In this video, authors Bill Hunter and Roger Austin describe some of the practical steps that teachers might take to become involved in international school collaborations that support their students’ intercultural learning.
 They also describe some common features of existing international projects.

 As school psychologists, we are poised to provide support through technology-based services for parents, teachers and students.
 There is a wealth of telehealth options available in practice, and our text, Technology Applications in School Psychology Consultation, Supervision, and Training aims to inform readers of contemporary practical and research based applications to using technology across these domains.
 Including the legal and ethical considerations with providing services through this modality.
 After introducing each of the co-editors, we discuss something salient to each of us during this unprecedented time.